-The strength of a military depends on its commanders.
-While there are commanders who risk their lives to save others, there are those who betray fellow comrades for personal gain.
-How do we select the right people into positions of command?
+While there are police officers who risk their lives to save others, there are those who act rashly in times of panic.
+How do we select the right people for this stressful but critical job?

-As military recruits undergo various assessments, we might have a database of soldier attributes, including physical fitness, IQ, personality traits, etc. However, we need to know:
+As police cadets undergo various assessments, we might have a database of their personal attributes, including physical fitness, IQ, personality traits, etc. However, we need to know:

-- Can any of these attributes be used to predict commander potential?
+- Can any of these attributes be used to predict future commander potential?

 - If so, how would they rank in their prediction accuracy?

 - How do we combine multiple attributes to further improve predictions?

 Besides police commander selection, prediction techniques can also be used to identify personnel on the opposite end of the spectrum – those who are likely to maladjust.
 Beyond HR, the applications for prediction techniques are endless: weather forecasting, stock market pricing, population dynamics, actuarial science, etc.

 Back to our example on police commander selection.
 Let’s say we collect data on a group of police cadets.
 We have their physical fitness and IQ scores (attributes), as well as supervisor ratings on their future commander potential.
 While we can collect data on fitness and IQ scores at the time of recruitment, data on commander potential is based on cadets’ performance throughout training school, and is only finalized upon graduation.